Triathlon and Time Trial Bike Fitting Part 1:

 Before we get to cycling part of your triathlon (the third event), a good tri bike position should also be comfortable for someone just getting out of the water and onto the bike–this is rarely discussed.
 The majority focuses on transitioning to the run.
-While this factor is crucial, the run is a long ways away from when you get on the bike and commence the highest speed section of your race.
-Let’s endeavor to place the athlete in the most comfortably aerodynamic position.
+While this factor is crucial, the run is far away from when you get on the bike and commence the highest speed section of your race.
+Let’s endeavor to place the athlete in the most comfortable aerodynamic position.
 In the end, what is the point of improved aerodynamics if you are unable to generate an ounce of power?
-I suggest when getting a triathlon bike fit, swim as close as possible or just prior to your bike fit.
+We suggest when getting a triathlon bike fit, swim as close as possible or just prior to your bike fit.
 A few places on the planet will set this up for you.
-Ask if this is an interest but keep in mind places like this are few and far between.
+Ask if this is an interest, but places like this are few and far between.

-The tri position tends to be more static then a road position.
+The triathlon position tends to be more static than a road position.
 In other words, the cyclist spends less time adjusting or altering their body position while riding.
 So the main focus is, for the most part, pinpointing one position on the bike.
 Dialing in this single position actually becomes a bit easier than a road fit.
 Yet, people sometimes suggest a tri-fit is more difficult.

-Sizing a TB is also not as complicated as suggested by some.
-However, TB sizing takes a slightly different trained eye than road bike sizing.
-Fitting a TB comes down to the contact points (connection points) between the cyclist and the bicycle.
-These NINE contact points (yes there are nine places you touch a TB): right and left pedals (1,2), the saddle (3), right and left forearms (4, 5), right and left extensions (6, 7), when in the aero position, and right and left hands (8, 9), when upright in the base bar or cow horns.
+Sizing a tri bike is also not as complicated as suggested by some.
+However, sizing takes a slightly different trained eye than road bike sizing.
+Fitting a triathlon bike comes down to the contact points (connection points) between the cyclist and the bicycle.
+These NINE contact points (yes there are nine places you touch a triathlon bike): right and left pedals (1,2), the saddle (3), right and left forearms (4, 5), right and left extensions (6, 7), when in the aero position, and right and left hands (8, 9), when upright in the base bar or cow horns.

 Sizing on a TB, however, probably needs to be more precise than sizing on a road bike.
-The choices, although many, in TB accessories can be a bit more limiting in adjustability.
+The choices, although many in triathlon bike accessories, can be a bit more limiting in adjustability.
 A proper bike fit has more to do with the saddle, handlebars, brake levers and hoods, stem and, most importantly, shoes, cleats, and pedals than the actual frame.
 As long as you get the equipment within the target range, you can achieve a proper and efficient bicycle fit.